CONFIDENTIALITY – 守秘義務（しゅひぎむ）

 CANCELLATIONS: If you need to cancel or re-schedule a scheduled appointment, please contact me at least 24 hours by cell phone or 36 hours by email in advance of the scheduled appointment.
 If you do not give me 24 hour notice by cell phone or 36 hours by email of any changes in appointments, except in cases of personal emergency or events that you cannot control, such as weather problems (called “Acts of God” in the U.S.), you will still be responsible for the fees, whether you attend the session or not.
 Please note that scheduling problems that arise for you are not considered sufficient cause to not be responsible for the payment of the session.
 Payment for missed appointments needs to be paid at the time of your next scheduled session.

-TELEPHONE CALLS: For clients who are in ongoing therapy, if you need to reach me as your therapist in an emergency, call my mobile phone at ( I will get a new k-tai after returning to Kyoto) and I will get back to you as soon as possible.
+TELEPHONE CALLS: For clients who are in ongoing therapy, if you need to reach me as your therapist in an emergency, call my mobile phone (given to clients at the first session) and I will get back to you as soon as possible.
 There is no charge for two (2) short calls, 5-10 minutes long, a week.
 However, if there is a need for more time than 10 minutes or more frequent telephone calls than twice a week, then either an extra session should be scheduled or the time on the telephone can be pro-rated according to the regular session fee.

 MOBILE TELEPHONE: Please consider when trying to contact me by mobile phone that I may not be able to talk to you if I am in a place that is not suitable for a conversation with a client.
 For example, I may be in a public place where other people can hear my talking, or it may be a place where it is too noisy for me to hear clearly and easily.
 Therefore, please use the cell phone for contact and appointment details only.
 For confidential conversations, please first ask if I am in a private place and, if not, when to call when I will be able to talk confidentially.